All Episodes

 Two stories.

-As the economy weakens, the wealthy and the businesses that cater to them say it's more common, even chic to scale back extravagant spending and play down effluence.
+As the economy weakens, the wealthy and the businesses that cater to them say it's more common, even chic, to scale back extravagant spending and play down affluence.

-From Rodeo Drive to Fifth Avenue, that means one thing.
+From Rodeo Drive to Fifth Avenue, that means one thing, hide the labels.

 In the New York Post.

-As it, and by the way, I mean, when you're losing gazillions of bucks and you pass out four billion dollars worth of bonuses, it's a problem.
+And by the way, I mean, when you're losing gazillions of bucks and you pass out $4 billion worth of bonuses, it's a problem.

 Why pay people who are failing?

-New York State will lose a whopping one billion dollars in tax revenue this year because cash bonuses to Wall Street employees plummeted 44% in 2008, according to a new bombshell report.
+New York State will lose a whopping $1 billion in tax revenue this year because cash bonuses to Wall Street employees plummeted 44% in 2008, according to a new bombshell report.

 So we've already got a budget mess in New York State.

-Income taxes and others are going up, but the bonuses paid to Wall Street executives are gonna cause a bombshell reduction of one billion dollars to the New York State Treasury.
+Income taxes and others are going up, but the bonuses paid to Wall Street executives are going to cause a bombshell reduction of $1 billion to the New York State Treasury.

-In an analysis released this morning by State Controller Thomas DeNapoli, he estimates that the securities industry paid its New York City employees $18.4 billion in bonuses last year compared to $33 billion in 2007.
+In an analysis released this morning by State Comptroller Thomas DiNapoli, he estimates that the securities industry paid its New York City employees $18.4 billion in bonuses last year compared to $33 billion in 2007.

-A drop in bonuses it'll also cost the city 275 million, as well as the state one billion.
+A drop in bonuses that will also cost the city $275 million as well as the state $1 billion.

 The securities industry has already lost tens of thousands of jobs.

-The industry is still continuing to write off toxic assets at Denapoli.
+The industry is still continuing to write off toxic assets, said Denapoli.

 So what do we have?